Attentive multilayer fusion for vision transformers: Method

-To combine representations, we extend the attentive probing paradigm of \citet{chen2024context} from final-layer patch tokens to the complete set of intermediate layer features.
+To combine representations, we extend the attentive probing paradigm of \citet{chen2024context} from final-layer patch tokens to the full set of intermediate-layer features.

-{\bf Multi-Head Attention Design.} We employ a multi-head cross-attention mechanism that uses the \CLS and \AP tokens from intermediate transformer layers as input, rather than all final-layer patches as in prior work.
-Our method attends over the complete set of intermediate representations $H_\mathcal{L}$, enabling task-adaptive selection of optimal abstraction levels.
+\paragraph{Multi-Head Attention Design.} We employ a multi-head cross-attention mechanism that uses the \CLS and \AP tokens from intermediate transformer layers as input, rather than all final-layer patches as in prior work.
+ALF attends over the complete set of intermediate representations $H_\mathcal{L}$, enabling task-adaptive selection of optimal abstraction levels.